opium-pro/themeor/README.md

 Sorry for the lack of documentation, it's in progress.
 But all the components are ready to use.

+---

 `npm i themeor node-sass`

-`npm start` for local demo.

-You can find demo [here](https://github.com/opium-pro/themeor/tree/master/src/intro)
+You can find demo files [here](https://github.com/opium-pro/themeor/tree/master/src/intro)

 For fast start download [the demo config file](https://github.com/opium-pro/themeor/blob/master/src/intro/theme/theme-light.json)